-The ADO Connection Manager in SSIS enables SQL Server Integration Services packages to connect with ActiveX Data Objects (In short ADO Objects).
-For example, if we want to connect with the data source written in previous versions (VB 6) then we can use this ADO Connection Manager.
+The ADO Connection Manager in SSIS enables SQL Server Integration Services packages to connect with ActiveX Data Objects (In short, ADO Objects).
+For example, if we want to connect with the data source written in previous versions (VB 6), we can use this SSIS ADO Connection Manager.

-Once you created new Project under SSIS.
-If you look at the Solution explorer we have four folders.
-For now lets concentrate on the Connection Managers Folder.
+Once you created a new Project.
+If you look at Solution Explorer, we have four folders.
+For now, let’s concentrate on the Connection Managers Folder.

-When you click on the New Connection Manager option, an Add SSIS Connection Manager window form will be opened to select the connections managers from the list it is provided.
+When you click on the New Connection Manager option, an Add SSIS Connection Manager window form will open to select the connections managers from the provided list.

-Here we selected the ADO connection manager from the list.
-Once we selected the OLEDB connection manager then another window form of Configure OLEDB Connection Manager will be opened to configure the data connections for ADO connection manager.
+Here, we selected the ADO connection manager from the list.
+Once we chose the ADO connection manager, another Configure OLEDB Connection Manager window opened.
+Use this to configure the data connections for the SSIS ADO connection manager.

-If you observe the above, Data Connections pane is not empty because we already created few connections before that’s why they are displaying.
-If you are creating the ADO Connection Manger for the first time then Data Connections pane will be empty.
-If you want you can select the connection manager from the list or else you can create New ADO Connection Manager by clicking on the New button.
+If you observe the above, the Data Connections pane is not empty.
+Because we already created a few connections before, that’s why they are displaying.
+If you create the ADO Connection Manager for the first time, the Data Connections pane will be empty.
+If you want, you can select the connection manager from the list.
+Or you can create a New ADO Connection Manager by clicking the New button.

-Click on the new button from the above screenshot, it will open another window form of Connection Manager to select the Provider, Server Name and Database Name.
+Click on the new button from the above screenshot.
+It will open another window form of Connection Manager.
+Use this window to select the Provider, Server Name, and Database Name.

-In this example we are connecting with SQL Server so let us select the SQL Server Native Client from the Provider drop down list.
+In this example, we are connecting with SQL Server.
+So, let us select the Native Client from the Provider drop-down list.

-From the above screenshot, you can observe that we are using our windows account as server name and [TRANSFERDBTASKS] as the database name.
+From the above SSIS ADO Connection Manager screenshot, you can observe that we are using our Windows account as the server name.
+And [TRANSFERDBTASKS] as the database name.

-NOTE: In real-time you have to select the Use SQL Server Authentication option and provide the valid credentials given by your Admin person.
+NOTE: In real-time, you have to select the Use SQL Server Authentication option.
+Also, provide the valid credentials given by your Admin person.

 Click on the Test Connection button provided below to check whether the connection is successful or not.

-Once we finish configuring the connection managers, the ADO connection manager name will be displayed in the Data connection pane.
-So select the created connection manager and click ok.
+Once we finish configuring the connection managers, the ADO connection manager’s name is displayed in the Data connection pane.
+Select the created connection manager and click ok.

-Click ok button to finish configuring the ADO Connection Manger.
+Click the ok button to finish configuring the SSIS ADO Connection Manager.